captain-naresh/Dockerize-the-SpringBoot-App/README.md

       docker build -t <name of image> <tag-name>

-7. After build the docker file you will get the docker image, so you hit just docker images, ans you will be find all available images on you rlocal repository.
+7. After build the docker file you will get the docker image, so you hit just docker images, ans you will be find all available images on you local repository.

 8 .
-Now run the docker image or shoul i say run you api in dockerize container -
+Now run the docker image or should i say run you api in dockerize container -

       docker run -p <port> <name of docker image>